“Complexity is your enemy. Any fool can make something complicated. It is hard to make something simple.” (Sir Richard Branson)

 You may find these beginner practice games helpful — to practice bidding on your own, to practice with a partner or to bid and play the hand with a beginner group.

-Bridge – Beginner Lessons in “2 Over 1″ Bidding
+Three Beginner Lessons to introduce “2 Over 1″ Bidding

-Here are three beginner-level lessons to give you an introduction to “2 Over 1″ bidding.
+These lessons will give you a start at “2 Over 1″ bidding.

 How to Solve Cryptic Crosswords: